Deschamps counting on Griezmann, Kante for World Cup

 After a disappointing spell at Barcelona, Griezmann's transfer back to Atletico Madrid did not translate into an immediate return to form, while experiencing fitness concerns for the first time.

-In a career that has seen him mostly without injury, missing two games in 2019-2020 with Barcelona, the 31 year-old missed 15 games with Atleti due to a combination of muscle injuries and Covid-19 enforced isolation.
+In a career that has seen him mostly without injury, missing two games in 2019-20 with Barcelona, the 31-year-old missed 15 games with Atleti due to a combination of muscle injuries and Covid-19 enforced isolation.

 With that in mind, though, Deschamps believes the talismanic attacker for Les Bleus will be back to his best.